abhijeetsinghx07/Python_Playground/__practice_topic-wise__/__conditional_statement__/__nested_if__/__problems__.md

         - If the username is valid, check the password.
         - If the password matches:
             - Print a success message: "Login successful!
 Welcome to Instagram."
-        - Else: Print: "Incorrect password.
+        - Else Print: "Incorrect password.
 Please try again."
     - If the username is invalid, print: "Username not found.
 Please sign up."

     - Extra Features:
         - Add a "Forgot Password?" option to simulate a password recovery process.
-        - Allow three attempts for login before locking the account.

 2. Write a program to take a student's marks as input and assign a grade based on the following criteria:
     - If the marks are greater than or equal to 90, assign grade `A`.